 An SOS Children's Villages emergency kindergarten for children affected by the earthquake in April 2015 (photo: Z.Akbar Latif)

 The Federal Democratic Republic of Nepal is located in the Himalayas in South Asia.
-Nepal has a population of around 29.4 million (July 2011 est.); the largest city is the capital Kathmandu, which is home to 990,000.
-Only one fifth of the population lives in urban areas, though this is changing rapidly as more people move away from deprived rural areas.
+Nepal has a population of around 31 million (July 2014 est.); the largest city is the capital Kathmandu, which is home to 990,000.

 One of the least developed countries in the world

-Demographically speaking, Nepal is a young country due to the combination of a high fertility rate and a low life expectancy rate of 66 years.
 Poverty and the lack of access to health care result in thousands of people dying each year due to malnutrition and communicable diseases.
-HIV/AIDS is an increasing concern, 64,000 people died from the illness in 2009 - poverty, illiteracy, gender inequality and the low educational level compound the epidemic's effects.
+HIV/AIDS is an increasing concern - poverty, illiteracy, gender inequality and the low educational level compound the epidemic's effects

-There are around 12.7 million children under the age of 18 in Nepal.
-In recent decades the number of children without parental care, or at risk of losing such care, is increasing.
-There are various reasons for this rise including political unrest (particularly armed conflict), the high rate of poverty and the spread of HIV/AIDS.
+There are around 11.6 million children under the age of 18 in Nepal (2012 est).
+The number of children without parental care, or at risk of losing such care, is increasing.
+There are various reasons for this rise including the recovery from the recent earthquake and landslides, the political unrest, the high rate of poverty and the spread of HIV/AIDS.

-According to a UNICEF study, the most vulnerable children in Nepal also include those with disabilities, those living in violent and abusive families, street children and those involved in child labour.
-It is estimated that around 34 per cent of children between the ages of five and 14 are forced to work.
-These children can be found working as domestic workers, in commercial sexual exploitation or in stone quarrying.
-Over half of children under the age of 18 are married.
+According to a UNICEF study, the most vulnerable children in Nepal include those with disabilities, those living in violent and abusive families, street children and those involved in child labour.
+It is estimated that around 34% of children between the ages of five and 14 are forced to work.

 SOS Children's Villages in Nepal